Coffee Kiosk Startup Guide: Low-Cost Entry Into the Coffee Business

 Smallwares and supplies$500$1,500

-Location TypeProsCons
+Location typeProsCons

 Shopping mallHigh traffic, extended hoursHigh rent, percentage fees

-Hospital24/7 potential, staff + visitorsStrict vendor requirements
+Hospital24/7 potential, staff and visitorsStrict vendor requirements

 UniversityHigh volume, loyal customersSeasonal, summer slow